We teamed up with Organised Life to hear their advice on how to declutter and organise your clothes to give you a dream wardrobe.

 Once you know what you need to store it’s time to start planning the space.
 You’ll probably find that the amount of space you thought you needed before you decluttered is still about right if your clothes are going to have space to breathe.
 Plus you need to leave space for any pieces you intend to add.
 Plan to keep like items together which means you can see everything you have of each item type easily.
 This makes for speedier choices and less chance of inadvertently buying things that are like those you already have.

-At Organised Life we love pull out storage, drawers, trouser hangers, shoe racks and accessory hangers, they all work well.
-Being able to clearly see and easily access your clothes and accessories is the key to stress free dressing.
+At Organised Life we love to pull out storage, drawers, trouser hangers, shoe racks and accessory hangers, they all work well.
+Being able to clearly see and easily access your clothes and accessories is the key to stress-free dressing.
 It also makes it simple to put things away which helps you stay organised.

 There are lots of wonderful specialist storage options for different types of clothing but we particularly like trouser hangers.
 If you have a lot of structured trousers then these can be more practical than a hanging rail as its easier see what you have and keep them looking their best.